LcTrKiD/munki_conditionals/README.md

 # munki_conditionals
-A collection of conditional items scripts for munki
+A collection of conditional items scripts for munki.